Yeah, under the circumstances, I'd advise running.

 Back from the Dead: Simon Lauchlan, Abel Township's Runner Three who betrayed the town to Van Ark in Season 2.

 Fun Personified: The projected corporate image of Comansys.
 They have a carousel on the roof of their building, and a giant bear the size of an escalator inside.
+Not to mention a roller coaster on top of their London office building.

 Human Popsicle: The first mission has Runner 5 and the new Runner 23 Paula hunting for Abel's missing residents.
 The runners find a bunch of chest freezers like the kind that Paula says Van Ark used to keep his experiments in.